-For Grand Prix competitions and Individual World Cup competitions, both Senior and Junior, at each weapon, each national federation may enter a maximum of 12 fencers.
-The Organising committee country may enter up to 20 fencers from the country where the competition is held plus the number needed to make up the pools.

-For Individual World Cup competitions outside Europe, the Organising committee-country may enter up to 30 fencers from the country where the competition is held plus the number needed to make up the pools.
+- o.78.
+1. For Grand Prix competitions and Individual World Cup competitions, both Senior and Junior, at each weapon, each national federation may enter a maximum of 12 fencers.
+The organising country may enter up to 20 fencers plus the number needed to make up the pools. - 2.
+For Individual World Cup competitions outside Europe, the organising country may enter up to 30 fencers plus the number needed to make up the pools. - o.79 For junior and senior Individual Zone Championship competitions, at each weapon, the federations may enter up to 4 fencers.